filemancp4i/ibmmq/README.md

 -   Channel
 -   Route

-1. Login to your IBM Cloud account and access the IBM Cloud Shell
+1. Login to your IBM Cloud account and access the IBM Cloud Shell and execute oc login

 2. Download the yaml file
 ```